 Let’s rewind once again, to Ohlrick Kucks.
 That old rascal who clipped his grandchildren’s nails too short, hoarded the candy, and may have had an alias.

-I mentioned once, that another researcher through a different family line also recorded an alias story and gave his alias as Henry Brandt.
+I previously mentioned that another researcher through a different family line also recorded an alias story and gave his alias as Henry Brandt.
 But when would he have used this alias?
 How did this other researcher come up with the name, Henry Brandt?
 If his alias was Henry Brandt, why would he have chosen this name?

 Well, I now have a theory.